King vs. California King Beds: What's the Difference?

 But don’t forget, investing in a bigger mattress also means a new bed foundation, and new bedding accessories like sheets, a mattress protector, and comforter.
 These will be more expensive than your standard queen accessories.

-Here are a few more things to be aware of before you click “add to cart.”
+Here are a few more things to be aware of before you commit to a larger mattress.

 - If you’re in temporary housing or are expecting to move soon, then keep in mind that a bigger mattress is going to be harder to move.
 You may need to recruit more muscle power.

 Still have questions about king or California king mattresses?
-Drop us a line in the comments below and we’ll get back to you as soon as we wake up from our nap.
+Explore the best California king mattress and drop us a line in the comments below and we’ll get back to you as soon as we wake up from our nap.